Marquette vs. Kansas College Basketball Predictions & Picks - November 21

 Marquette vs. Kansas Predictions & Picks: Spread, Total - November 21

-Tuesday's contest between the Kansas Jayhawks (4-0) and the Marquette Golden Eagles (4-0) at SimpliFi Arena at Stan Sheriff Center has a projected final score of 80-76 based on our computer prediction, with Kansas taking home the win.
+Tuesday's contest that pits the Kansas Jayhawks (4-0) against the Marquette Golden Eagles (4-0) at SimpliFi Arena at Stan Sheriff Center has a projected final score of 80-76 (based on our computer prediction) in favor of Kansas, who we project as a small favorite in this matchup.
 Tipoff is at 10:30 PM on November 21.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!